Why do challenges and struggles make some people stronger and make others weaker?

 In one of my favorite books, Mindset, by Carol Dweck, the author teaches:

-- Always Stay Connected – people who are resilient have other people they rely on.
+Resilient people have other people they rely on.
 Be that friend for others.
 Make emotional deposits into your friendship bank for a time when you might be low.

 5. Always Be Flexible

 Adapt, our expectations often dictate our emotional response, expect change and adapt to the current reality.